sharenowTech/erna/README.md

 ### `TOKEN`

-The Slack Bot Token is required.
+The Slack Bot User OAuth Access Token is required.
 How to get the token and set the required permissions is explained in the [slack setup chapter](docs/slack-setup.md).

 Example: